evgenyneu/evgenii.com/blog/_posts/2020-08-01-two-galaxies.md

 ## Positioning stars in a galaxy

-we can calculate their initial positions: This is done by `galaxyStarsPositionsAndVelocities` function in [js/physics/initial_conditions.js](https://github.com/evgenyneu/two_galaxies/blob/master/js/physics/initial_conditions.js) file:
+Now that we know the number of stars in one galaxy we can calculate their positions.
+This is done in `galaxyStarsPositionsAndVelocities` function located in [js/physics/initial_conditions.js](https://github.com/evgenyneu/two_galaxies/blob/master/js/physics/initial_conditions.js) file:

 ```JavaScript
 export function galaxyStarsPositionsAndVelocities(args) {